 While the healthcare industry in Vietnam is still developing, it is one of the faster growing markets in the medical industry.
 The Vietnam pharmaceutical market is worth more than \$3.2 billion.
 More than 200 foreign pharmaceutical companies are registered in Vietnam, making up over 50% of the country's market share.
-In an attempt to improve the overall pharmaceutical market in Vietnam, the country's National Assembly approved a new Pharmaceutical Law in 2005.
+In an attempt to improve the overall pharmaceutical market in Vietnam, the country's National Assembly approved a new Pharmaceutical Law which has come into effect on January 1, 2017.
 The law is intended to help develop the domestic pharmaceutical industry in Vietnam and also address drug pricing, which has been an issue of constant battle between the drug companies and government in Vietnam for a number of years.